In summary:

 The first is album opener I Believe.

-Lead single Keep The Faith is also a high point for the band, as they uncork one of the best choruses they’ve ever written.
-It sits in a prime position in an album which is front-loaded with massive hits, alongside classic singles I’ll Sleep When I’m Dead, In These Arms, and splendid power ballad Bed Of Roses which features some top tier fret work from Richie Sambora.
+The album is front-loaded with massive hits.
+Lead single Keep The Faith sees the band uncork one of the best choruses they’ve ever written, and this is quickly followed by classic singles I’ll Sleep When I’m Dead, In These Arms, and splendid power ballad Bed Of Roses.

-For example, on one hand he’s trying to distance himself from his party rock past (evidenced by the superior production of this album), but on the other he’s frequently yelling that “Seven days of Saturday is all that I need” (I’ll Sleep When I’m Dead) and declaring his undying lust for all of womankind (Woman In Love).
+For example, while it’s clear that he’s trying to distance himself from his party rock past and his hair metal contemporaries (evidenced by the superior production of this album), he also can’t resist yelling that “Seven days of Saturday is all that I need” (I’ll Sleep When I’m Dead) and declaring his undying lust for all of womankind (Woman In Love).

-It’s this jarring combination of backwards and forwards which leads to some of the album’s best (and worst) moments.
+It’s this jarring combination of backwards and forwards which creates some of the album’s best (and worst) moments.

-It’s worth every second, and stands tall as the main highlight of Keep The Faith.
+It’s worth every second, too, and stands tall as the jewel in Keep The Faith’s crown.

-It’s a song which emphasizes how much Jon Bon Jovi has grown as a songwriter since 1988’s New Jersey, and it provides Richie Sambora with an opportunity to shine.
-It’s an opportunity he doesn’t pass up, resulting in some Earth-shattering guitar riffs on the way to what will ultimately be remembered as his greatest ever guitar solo.
+This track really drives home just how far Bon Jovi has come as a songwriter since 1988’s New Jersey, and provides axeman Richie Sambora with an opportunity to unleash some Earth-shattering riffs on the way to what will ultimately be remembered as his greatest ever guitar solo.

 Seriously, it’s the type of stuff you’ll want to tell your grandkids about!

-It’s also worth mentioning hidden bonus track Save A Prayer (taken from the international version of the album), which contains a great vocal performance, and should have been included on the main album.
+Hidden bonus track Save A Prayer (taken from the international version of the album) also deserves a mention, because it features a great vocal performance and should have been included on the main album.

 Not everything on Keep The Faith lands successfully, though.

-Numbers like Woman In Love and the schlocky ballad I Want You struggle to breathe under the weight of Bob Rock’s crunching production and would’ve fared much better on one of their earlier albums, whereas the poor lyrics of If I Was Your Mother let down what is an otherwise good (and very heavy) song.
+Numbers like Woman In Love and the schlocky ballad I Want You struggle under the weight of Bob Rock’s crunching production, and would’ve likely fared better on their 80s output instead, whereas the poor lyrics of If I Was Your Mother lets down what is an otherwise good (and very heavy) song.

-Overall, though, Keep The Faith is a very strong album, and does a good job of capturing Bon Jovi in their prime.
+Overall, though, Keep The Faith is a triumph which captures Bon Jovi at the peak of their powers.

 ^ This is a bonus track from the international version of Keep The Faith (1992).